 Ganesha, the elephant-headed god known as Pillaiyar in Tamil, is probably the best known Indian god in the West.
 He’s known for his jolliness and round belly, a sign of his love for sweets.
-It is believed that he wrote the great epic the Mahabharata, dictated to him by the sage Vyasa, with one of his broken tusks– hence the name Ekadanta (he who has one tooth).
+It is believed that he wrote the great epic Mahabharata, dictated to him by the sage Vyasa, with one of his broken tusks – hence the name Ekadanta (he who has one tooth).
 His vehicle is a mouse, symbolising egoism and patience.
-His large ears, compared to winnowing baskets, separate and throw to the wind the dust of our terrestrial illusions so as to keep only that of value.
+His large ears, compared to winnowing baskets, separate and throw to the wind, the dust of our terrestrial illusions so as to keep only that of value.
 It is said that his trunk is curved because it avoids obstacles.

 You may enjoy watching Bal Ganesh, a 2007 computer-animated musical feature film directed by Pankaj Sharma.
 The film is about the adventures of Ganesha when he was a baby and how his mother conceived him.

 As Vigneswara, ‘the remover of obstacles’ , he is worshipped by shopkeepers, travellers, students, couples to be married, academics, and thieves, because he brings good luck and averts misfortune.

 During the ninth month of Margazhi (mid-December to mid-January), young women of marriageable age place a pumpkin flower in a small pile of cow dung in the centre of the kolam.
 This small mound moulded with their hands is an offering to Pillaiyar.
 With this gesture they hope to find a partner with the support and blessings of the elephant-headed god.
 Ganesha is also a divinity associated with the primordial sound of OM.
 The way this sacred sound is written, in Sanskrit as well as in Tamil, resembles the head and trunk of the god seen in profile.